 Bergamot is one of the most versatile essential oils available.
 It has a range of benefits and uses, both physically and emotionally.
 Ironically, its origins are a source of debate.
 Some say it comes from Italy, while others point to Turkey or North Africa.
 No matter its place of origin, this essential oil is prized for its refreshing and uplifting aroma.
 It is extracted from the fruit of the bergamot orange tree, which is a hybrid of sweet orange and lemon.
 The oil has a sweet, citrusy scent that’s often used in perfumes and colognes because of its ability to create a bright, happy aura.
 But that’s not all it can do!
-Bergamot oil is beneficial for skin, hair, and nails.
+Bergamot oil is said to be beneficial for skin, hair, and nails.
 It’s a natural antiseptic and can help disinfect cuts and scratches.
-It’s also helpful for treating acne, oily skin, and eczema (3).
-Bergamot oil is also great for your emotional health.
+It’s also thought to be helpful for treating acne, oily skin, and eczema (3).
+Bergamot oil is also said to be great for your emotional health.
 Let’s explore some of the ways you can use bergamot oil to benefit your mind and body.

 Health Benefits Of Bergamot Essential Oil

 Bergamot has a number of potential health benefits, including:

 Depression, anxiety, and other mood disorders are common mental health problems that result in significant physical and emotional stress (3).